doctorfree/Asciiville/README.md

 libcurl4-gnutls-dev, libncurses5-dev, autoconf-archive, pkg-config

 Not all are required to build a specific utility or game.
-Utilities and games built from source in Asciiville include btop++, cbftp, ddgr, jp2a, nethack, ninvaders, and tetris.
+Utilities and games built from source in Asciiville include btop++, cbftp, jp2a, nethack, ninvaders, and tetris.

 The build script `build` in the top-level directory of the Asciiville repository